NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text (888) 407-7770 to get the lowest price online!

 Polyurethane closed-cell spray foam is the best and most reliable type of insulation for wine cellars.

 This material provides R-19 insulation with a 3-inch application.
 Spray foam stretches and expands, filling all the gaps and cracks, and leaving no spaces.
 No need to install plastic sheeting since the polyurethane forms a vapor barrier as it glides over.
-Additionally, spray foam makes a tight seal around any piping, conduit, or wiring that passes through the wall, ensuring that vapor cannot possibly penetrate through.
+Additionally, spray foam makes a tight seal around any piping, conduit, or wiring that passes through the wall, ensuring that warm air cannot possibly leak into the wine cellar.

 We recommend the polyurethane closed-cell spray foam because of its many benefits, such as: